 4. Curly Hair

 When looking to condition curly hair, make sure to opt for conditioners that are hydrating, smoothing, and moisturising.
-Curly hair also requires deep conditioning every now and again, so make sure to look for a deep conditioning hair mask to nourish those curls.
+To maintain curly hair, one must deeply condition the locks every now and again.
+So make sure to look for an ultra-moisturising hair mask to nourish those curls.

 When Should I Apply Conditioner To My Hair?